Musicals101.com

 b.
 Sept.
 1685 (Banstable, UK) - d.
 Dec.
 4, 1732 (London)

-Gay pursued a dual career for several years, writing for the stage while jockeying for a position at the British royal court.
-When political maneuvers blocked his political ambitions, he channeled his frustrations into a satirical "ballad opera" libretto peppered with biting lyrics set to pre-existing popular tunes.
-The Beggar's Opera (1728), with its unblinking look at corruption in so-called respectable circles caused such a sensation that the British government banned its planned sequel.
+Gay pursued a dual career for several years, writing for the stage while simuntaneously jockeying for a position at the British royal court.
+When his opposition to Britain's long-lasting first Prime Minister Robert Walpole blocked Gay's political ambitions, he channeled his frustrations into a satirical "ballad opera" libretto peppered with biting lyrics set to pre-existing opera arias and barroom ballads.
+The Beggar's Opera (1728), with its unblinking look at corruption in so-called respectable circles caused such a sensation that the British government banned its planned sequel, Polly.
 In his final year, Gay provided the libretto for Handel's opera Acis and Galatea (1732).
-His Beggar's Opera is still performed, and inspired several later works, including Brecht & Weill's 1928 masterwork Die Dreigroschenopera (The Threepenny Opera).
+He died at age 47 at the home of his longtime patroness, the Duchess of Queensberry, and is buried in Westminster Abbey.
+His Beggar's Opera is still performed, and has inspired several later works, including Brecht & Weill's 1928 masterwork Die Dreigroschenopera (The Threepenny Opera).

 Gay, Noel